erikmswan/mediaQuery.js/README.md

 With the toggle, the background of 'el' would not turn black at 767px, as you might expect.
 The range of >320 must be exited, meaning the window would have to be resized to at least 319, and then reentered again to make sure the matching function runs.

 Without the toggle, the function will run at every resize, and the background of 'el' will change black at 767px.
-In other words, running:
+For example:

 ```javascript
 $(el).('>320', function(el) { el.css('background', 'black'); }, false);